How to Teach the Spanish Alphabet so it Sticks | Miss Señorita

 When:

-I don't teach the Spanish Alphabet first in Spanish 1 because I want kids to learn each other's names and get to know each other first.
+I don't teach the Spanish Alphabet letters first in Spanish 1 because I want kids to learn each other's names and get to know each other first.

 The Hook:

 The Spanish Alphabet song you choose will help students remember all the letters.
-I have always used this marching song because it includes all the letters (RR, LL, etc), and it's catchy.It's so catchy, some of your students might still break out into the Alphabet Song at the end of the school year.
+I have always used this Spanish alphabet marching song because it includes all 30 letters (including RR, LL, etc), and it's catchy.

 I show the video at least twice a day for about a week straight.
 I encourage loud and enthusiastic singing along!